kidsoncomputers/website/get-involved/funding.md

 Kids on Computers is a registered 501(c) For U.S. taxpayers, a monetary donation may be tax deductible, but you should consult a qualified tax adviser.

-NOTE: If you are using OSX, please use Firefox or Safari to donate as donors have reported issues trying to donate using Chrome.
-Thank you!